-Decreasing the time from gut microbiota analysis to publication
+Decreasing the time from gut microbiota profiling analysis to scientific publication

-An increasing number of researchers have discovered the efficiency and simplicity of performing gut microbiota analysis using the GA-map[®] Dysbiosis Test, a CE-marked In-Vitro Diagnostic (IVD) test.
+A growing number of researchers have discovered the effectiveness and simplicity of gut microbiota analysis using the GA-map® Dysbiosis Test, a CE-marked In-Vitro Diagnostic (IVD) test.

 The technology uses single nucleotide differences in the 16S rRNA gene to measure the abundance of species and groups of bacteria in a fecal sample.
-All pre-processing of the data is done by the GA-map[®] Analyzer software, hence no bioinformatician resources needed.
-Reports for microbiota profiles are automatically generated containing information on the dysbiosis index a measure of bacteria profile changes calculated based on the deviation from a reference population.
+All data pre-processing is done by the GA-map® Analyzer software, hence no bioinformatics resources are needed.
+Analysis reports on microbiota profiles are automatically generated and provide information on a dysbiosis index (DI), on a selection of functional bacterial profiles as well as on a measure of bacterial profile changes calculated according to the deviation from a reference population.

-Merging the rapidness, preciseness, and robustness of RT-PCR approaches with the comprehensiveness of next generation sequencing, the GA-map[®] technology drastically reduces the time from analysis to publication.
-Below, a selection of publications performed by using the GA-map[®] Dysbiosis Test is presented.
+Combining the rapidness, accuracy, and robustness of RT-PCR approaches with the comprehensiveness of next-generation sequencing, the GA-map® technology notably reduces the time from analysis to publication.
+A selection of peer-reviewed scientific publications in which the GA-map® Dysbiosis Test has been used is presented in this document.

-The GA-map[®] technology has been until now reported in the fields of gastroenterology (IBS and IBD) and metabolic disorders (Diabetes and Obesity).
-Genetic Analysis has the potential to develop In-Vitro Diagnostic (IVD) tests for all diseases and conditions where the microbiota is involved.
+The GA-map® technology has so far been reported in the areas of gastroenterology (IBS and IBD), metabolic disorders (diabetes and obesity) and autoimmunity.
+Genetic analysis has the potential to develop in vitro diagnostic (IVD) tests for all diseases and conditions where the microbiota is involved.

-Number of publications: 40
+Number of publications: 49

-Update: March 2022
+Update: October 2022